Communication

 Journal Citation Reports (JCR) is widely regarded as the leading subscription-based resource for identifying high-quality, peer-reviewed journals and assessing the impact, influence, and quality of scholarly journals across disciplines, including anthropology.
 To learn more about JCR and journal impact, go to Journal Databases.

-Journal Citation Reports lists New Media & Society as the currently most-cited communication journal.
 To review the JCR list of most highly cited communication journals, go to Journal Citation Reports and choose Categories > Social Sciences, General > Anthropology.
-Listed below are the top ten communication journals that receive the highest number of citations from other scholars.
+Listed below are the top ten communication journals that received the highest number of citations in 2024.

 New Media &Society